eiriklv/object-transform/README.md

 ### .transform(object, fn, callback)

 (Asyncronous version)
-Transform the properties of an object based on a transform function `fn`
+Transform the properties of an object based on a transform function `fn`.

 __Arguments__